 If a decision is made to not take bets from US Citizens, how are the Gamblers stopped from placing wagers?

-Most Internet Gambling Software Providers have software that recognize the Internet Protocal (IP) address.
+Most Online Gambling Software Providers have software that recognize the Internet Protocal (IP) address.
 The IP address is like a phone number.
 It tells other computers exactly where you are in the world.

-The Internet Casino Software would be programmed to block out IP addresses based in the USA/Canada.
+The Online Casino Software would be programmed to block out IP addresses based in the USA/Canada.
 In addition, the software would not accept any credit card with a USA/Canadian billing or mailing address.

 Most online casinos offer "Play for Fun" to customers blocked from gambling.
 For those individuals, the game would operate similar to casino software bought in a computer store.